LeeCharltonH/personal-portfolio/README.md

 I have yet to learn javascript so there are a few features I'd like to add at a later point which require javascript:
 - Content: As this is the first project I don't have content to populate the descriptions and portfolio yet.
 This will be populated post completing the course when I finalise my portfolio.
 - Carousel: Over time I'll have more projects to include in the portfolio section.
 To avoid the page becoming too cluttered I'd include a clickable carousel which the user can scroll through.
-- Contact form pop up: Rather than taking the user away from other pages to navigate to the form on the contact page, I'd like to serve a pop up form when they click a comtact button from another page.
+- Contact form pop up: Rather than taking the user away from other pages to navigate to the form on the contact page, I'd like to serve a pop up form when they click a contact button from another page.
 - Post form submission: I'd like to serve the user with a thank you message after form submissions and to signpost to another section of the site.